KelseyWalking/ML_road/README.md

 # Machine Learning Road
 This repository is a collection of my machine learning projects, resources, and experiments—documenting my journey into Data Science and applied ML.
+Please note these are Personal open-source projects, not related to my work projects.

 ## Purpose
 I explore machine learning through fun business and personal projects.
 I will keep documenting my ideas, step-by-step ML workflows, and learnings as I continue exploring.